senergyworld/dtm-cheat-sheet/README.md

 ##### Format for color-relief input file
 - Delimited file (comma, tab or space)
-- Four columns
-- Elevation, Red, Green, Blue
+- Four columns | elevation, Red, Green, Blue

 You can use common colours as used in [GRASS](https://grass.osgeo.org/grass64/manuals/r.colors.html) instead of RGB values.